 We arrived in Paris coming from Marne La Vallee via RER at the Opera Station.
 We transferred to Line 1 and alighted at Palais Royal Musée du Louvre.
-Hubby brought his navigator so it didn’t took us much time to find the museum.
+Hubby brought his navigator so it didn’t take us much time to find the museum.
 We had some photo op on the way, which I will upload in the following posts.
 The closest Paris Metro stations to the Louvre Museum are Louvre Rivoli and Palais Royal Musée du Louvre.
 These are both on Line 1 which travels underneath Rue de Rivoli.

-An antique dealer’s shop opposite the Louvre.
+^An antique dealer’s shop opposite the Louvre.
 We were quite ecstatic seeing this, we actually thought that this is the musem. lol.
 That’s hubby and son #1 by the Louvre’s (Half) Pyramid at the courtyard.
 The pyramid is the main entrance to the Louvre itself.
 The main lobby is actually below the ground.

 Walking a bit further and to the front of the antique shop is a courtyard, turns out that is the French consulate.
 Opposite is the entrance to the Louvre.

 The inscription at the entrance of the Louvre Museum caught my eyes immediately.
 The French Rennaisance style easily seen as its influence.
 I’ve forgotten now how much we paid for the entrance…though we had to wait a bit in line before we got in.
 It is best to buy in advance!
 (Click the link below to get your ticket.)